mridvanozcan/XAMPP-Composer-Laravel/README.md

     sudo curl -s https://getcomposer.org/installer | /opt/lampp/bin/php

 Then use this command.
-This command similar to fisrt one this help us to enable the php version from xampp globllay.
+This command similar to first one this help us to enable the php version from xampp globllay.

     sudo curl -sS https://getcomposer.org/installer | php

-After all of this finally type this command to your terminal
+Finally type this command to your terminal and move to composer.phar file.

     sudo mv composer.phar /usr/local/bin/composer